 Do you have a big creative project in store?
 Do you lie awake sometimes, thinking about what might go into it, what the characters or environment might look like, how it will touch the audience in a whole new way?
-Do you imagine what it will feel like to have this project under your belt, and what kind of effect it will have on your life?
+Can you imagine what it will feel like to have this project under your belt, and what kind of effect it will have on your life?

 Let me tell you about Forest Lords.